Vykstorm/floydhub-keras-metrics/README.md

 ```

 Now deploy your model on a floydhub gpu/cpu and train it.
-Training metrics will be shown on the your floydhub jobs panel at real time
+Training metrics will be shown on the floydhub jobs panel at real time
 ```
 floyd init <floydhub-project-id>
 floyd run --gpu --env keras "python your_script.py"